mariadb-corporation/MaxScale/Documentation/filters/Database-Firewall-Filter.md

       no_where_clause] [at_times VALUE...] [on_queries [select|update|insert|delete]]`
 ```

-Rules always define a blocking action so the basic mode for the firewall filter is to allow all queries that do not match a given set of rules.
+Rules always define a blocking action so the basic mode for the database firewall filter is to allow all queries that do not match a given set of rules.
 Rules are identified by their name and have a mandatory part and optional parts.

 The first step of defining a rule is to start with the keyword `rule` which identifies this line of text as a rule.
 The second token is identified as the name of the rule.
 After that the mandatory token `deny` is required to mark the start of the actual rule definition.

 ### Mandatory rule parameters

-The firewall filter's rules expect a single mandatory parameter for a rule.
+The database firewall filter's rules expect a single mandatory parameter for a rule.
 You can define multiple rules to cover situations where you would like to apply multiple mandatory rules to a query.

 #### Wildcard